A decompositional framework for process theories in spacetime: What is needed to decide embeddability?

 In \cref{sec:addprop}, we show that a minimal representative is minimal within its equivalence class in some other senses as well.
 Minimal representatives have strictly the fewest order relations between elements and their Hasse diagrams have the smallest size (i.e., number of edges).
 Their height and width (i.e., length of the longest chain and antichain respectively) are minimal (although, not strictly).

 In the aforementioned appendix, we also analyse some features which are useful for finding minimal representatives.
 We show that there always exists a map from an FPO to its minimal representative which intuitively behaves like a projection when one identifies elements in the minimal representative with elements in the FPO via an order emebedding.
 We also analyse how one can construct more complex minimal representatives by essentially ``composing'' simpler ones.
-In particular, we show that any connection component of a minimal representative is itself a minimal representative.
-Hence, when in \cref{sec:simplemin} we explicitly list minimal representatives it will suffice to list only those with a single connection component.
+In particular, we show that any connected component of a minimal representative is itself a minimal representative.
+Hence, when in \cref{sec:simplemin} we explicitly list minimal representatives it will suffice to list only those with a single connected component (i.e., they are fully connected).